megantosh/fairness_measures_code/README.md

-# FAIRNESS AND DISCRIMINATION MEASURES

-This project quantifies the fairness distribution of rankings in a dataset using simple statistical functions, e.g. Mean Average, as well as more advanced such as group fairness rankings.
-Fairness is measured for example if there is an equal distribution of protected and non-protected attributes in a dataset.
-Given a dataset with already definded protected attributes (e.g. sex, race, age) as an input, the output is the score of a function measuring the respective statistical key figure
-(e.g. Mean Value, Kendall's Tau) with respect to the protected elements.
-More details are available in the respective functions, please refer to the code comments.
+# Fairness Measures - Code Repository

+This code repository contains implementations of measures used to quantify discrimination.

+For background information on the project, see http://fairness-measures.org/

+For the measures that are implemented, see http://fairness-measures.org/Pages/Measures

+The rest of this document explains how to use this code.

+## Data input, output, and concepts

+These programs take as input a dataset in which each row represents a person.

+We assume one of the attributes in the input is the *outcome* which we assume was produced by a predictive model (if we want to evaluate algorithmic fairness), or by a person (if we want to evaluate fairness of human decisions).
+For instance, an outcome could be binary such as whether a person got a scholarship or not, or numeric such as the credit score associated to a person.
+Some outcomes can be considered positive, such as when a benefit is received, while other outcomes are negative, such as when a benefit is denied.

+We further assume there are *protected* attributes in the input, such as gender, race, age, or disability that should ideally not affect the outcome.
+Some values of the protected attribute are associated to potentially discriminated groups, such as *disability=yes*.

+The output is a measure of fairness.
+Fairness can be measured in many ways, for instance one of the simplest cases is statistical parity, i.e., an equal distribution of protected and non-protected attributes for the elements that received the positive outcome.
+There are many other ways in which fairness can be measured, please refer to the code comments.

 ## Getting Started

-1. Packages accept datasets that already have a calculated score indicating a ranking.
+1. Packages accept datasets that already have a calculated score/outcome.
-2. to use a dataset, each feature should be represented in a column with the first entry as the column name.
+2. To use a dataset, each feature should be represented in a column with the first entry as the column name.
 Protected attributes require the prefix ``protected``.
 The column to be examined requires the prefix ``target``.
 For example, if you need to measure fairness rankings of a dataset with the columns ``sex`` and ``credit_score``, please rename the first columns e.g. to ``protected_sex`` and ``target_credit_Score``